wrigh661/projectCrud/README.md

     - Bulma ('bulma-rails', '~> 0.7.4') - Made styling very easy and customizable
    - Guard ('guard', '~> 2.15') - necessary in order to have Guard Livereload
    - Guard Livereload ('guard-livereload', '~> 2.5', '>= 2.5.2') - automatically updates browser whenever 'views' files are modified
     - Simple_form ('simple_form', '~> 4.1') - I Decided to use simple_form because I found it much easier to learn and understand compared to Bootstrap.
 It is also has 9x more downloads on RubyGems.org than Bootstrap.
-The nice thing with simple_form is that it can also be integrated to Bootstrap.
-I would have integrated it with my project but I believed my final version looked much better without the addition Bootstrap.
+The nice thing about simple_form is that it can also be integrated to Bootstrap easily.
+I would have integrated it with my project but I believed my final version looked and functioned much better without the addition Bootstrap.

     Scaffolded and created Models for both the Post and Comment